qarmin/czkawka/instructions/Instruction.md

 For now at least 10 languages are supported(some was translated by computers)

 ### Opening/Manipulating files
-It is possible to open selected files by double clicking on them.
+It is possible to open selected files by double-clicking on them.

-To open multiple file just select desired files with CTRL key pressed and still when clicking this key, double click at selected items with left mouse button.
+To open multiple file just select desired files with CTRL key pressed and still when clicking this key, double-click at selected items with left mouse button.

 To open folder containing selected file, just click twice on it with right mouse button.

-To invert a selection of files, click on a file with the middle mouse button and it will invert the selection of the other files in the same group.
+To invert a selection of files, click on a file with the middle mouse button, and it will invert the selection of the other files in the same group.

 ### Adding directories

-By default current path is loaded to included directory and excluded directories are filled with default paths.
+By default, current path is loaded to included directory and excluded directories are filled with default paths.

 It is possible to override this, by adding arguments when opening app e.g. `czkawka_gui /home /usr --/home/rafal --/home/zaba` which means that `/home` and `/usr` directories will be checked and `/home/rafal` and `/home/zaba` will be excluded.